Composting Capitalism

 Other Things to Know:

 • This material is heavy at times, and this section of history can be quite gruesome.
-I encourage you to honor your nervous system and take care of yourself by either not attending or by setting up lots of care throughout the weekend.
-While I won’t be available to provide individualized support, I will approach our sessions gently and plan to include spaces to ground and orient ourselves.
+I encourage you to honor your nervous system and take care of yourself.
+While I won’t be available to provide in-depth, individualized support, I do approach our lessons gently and make room for you to ground and orient yourself to the material.